 Members of teams and organisations found to be knowingly (beyond reasonable doubt) harbouring players who are in breach of the Anti-Cheat policy (including but not limited to; hackers, 'smurfers' or general ban evaders) will receive on first offence, a Category 4 match ban.
 Whilst all members of teams and organisations are liable under this rule, team captains are especially responsible for ensuring that they have no cheaters on their team.

-This involves having multiple Digital Football League accounts in order to be in multiple teams at once, or attempting to alias as another player in order to play during their Digital Football League match.
+This involves having multiple Digital Sporting Group accounts in order to be in multiple teams at once, or attempting to alias as another player in order to play during their Digital Sporting Group match.
 If a player is found to be smurfing again during their ban period, they will be in breach of the 'ban evasion' rule.
 Smurfing yet again during this time will guarantee a player a permanent ban.

 On first offense: Six Month Match Ban in All Ladders.